meilisearch/documentation/reference/api/keys.md

 **Type:** string
 **Default value:** none

-Date and time when the key will expire, represented in ISO 8601 format. `null` if the key never expires.
+Date and time when the key will expire, represented in RFC 3339 format. `null` if the key never expires.

 ### Example